 The pillars may have had bases or sat in a square-shaped platform.
 There are rectangular-shaped marble pieces around the circular pillar stones and many chips of marble.
 The rectangular pieces are about 18 inches in diameter.
 Jim Caldwell has suggested that the 12 pillars were within a 20×20 foot square-shaped foundation.

 Around the area are chips of marble.
 It is possible that the chips are from the initial creation of the pillars.
 It is possible that the chips fell down from the quarry above due to seismic activity, but it’s also plausible they are the result of vandalism over time damaging the pillar site.
 How the structures got to be in their current state is unknown.

 Some proponents of Jabal Maqla as Mount Sinai believe these are not the 12 pillars, but rather they are the remains of a monument commemorating the Exodus events.
 This opinion is based on a couple of local Saudis reciting a tradition that Solomon had a structure erected at this location.

-This may be inaccurate tradition or a miscommunication.
+This may be an inaccurate tradition or a miscommunication.
 Our experience has been that the local Saudis speak very little English, resulting in frequent difficulties and misunderstandings when describing events and objects.
 The claimed-tradition is also apparently not universal among the local Saudis, as one told us that the marble pieces are the remains of a “house” for Moses.

 The book of Exodus reports that Moses read the Book of the Covenant to the Israelite people from this location at the foot of the mountain.
 They were able to audibly hear him enough to agree to the covenant’s stipulations.